yulia-2008/rails-challenge-practice-nyc01-seng-ft-062220/README.md

 HR has deemed it legal for us to say that a BONUS will be available if you can accomplish any of the following:

-- Users should be able to see the an office show page with the following:
+- Users should be able to see an office show page with the following:
 	- The building it is in
 	- The company that is using it
 	- The employees that are working in it